And I Say To My Heart: Rave On

 And I say to my heart: rave on.

 This was the year I met Ryan, my now life partner whom I married last September.
-We met on a beach in Nicaragua while traveling with a group of friends and in a (skipped) heartbeat – literally 5 days – our entire world flipped upside down and our life together began.
+We met on a beach in Nicaragua on May 19 while traveling with a group of friends and in a (skipped) heartbeat – literally 5 days – our entire world flipped upside down and our life together began.
 I wasn’t a believer in fast-track love.
 I was a slow, steady, cautious type of gal – toes in the water, one at a time.
 Yet there I was, out in the bottomless ocean, surfing the waves and pinching myself every few hours, convinced this was the best dream I'd ever have.
 I still pinch myself, daily.

 Rena and Ryan, Nicaragua 2013 (three days after we met)